Oral Copulation with a Minor - California Penal Code 287 PC

 The larger the age gap and the younger the alleged victim, the more serious the case will be viewed and the larger the exposure for the defendant.

-The penalties you may face as a result of a conviction of oral copulation with a minor depend on several circumstances, and our sex crime defense attorneys will explain everything to you in detail and use our skill, knowledge, and legal strategy to get you the best possible results.
+The penalties you may face due to a conviction of oral copulation with a minor depend on several circumstances.
+Our sex crime defense attorneys will explain everything to you in detail and use our skills, knowledge, and legal strategy to get you the best possible results.

 To convict a person of Oral Copulation with a Minor, the government must prove under CALCRIM 1082:

 - The person participated in the act of oral copulation with another person; AND

 - The other person was under the age of 18 when the act was committed

-The government must prove, BEYOND A REASONABLE DOUBT that the person thought the other party was under the age of 18.
+The government must prove, BEYOND a REASONABLE DOUBT, that the person thought the other party was under 18.